Fuyang Anhui, China Travel Guide

 Typically closed on Mondays.
 Entrance is often free, but present your passport for entry.
 English translations are sometimes available.

 Limited.
-Fuyang Museum serves as the main repository for local history and culture.
+Fuyang Museum serves as the main repository for the area's past and culture.
 Dedicated art galleries are few.

 The city's main societal center and performance venue.
 Hosts traditional Chinese opera, concerts, dance, and other events.